 1870-S is the key date in the Liberty Seated Dollar series.
-Most average or even above average collectors can
+Most collectors with average or even above average

-never hope to own one.
+resources can never hope to own one.
 The mintage is unknown.
-No mint records have been found to confirm the numbered issued.
+No mint records have been found to confirm the

+number issued.
 Nine pieces have been confirmed.
-A tenth probably exists, and an eleventh is rumored to be in the lost
+A tenth probably exists, and an eleventh is rumored to be in

-cornerstone of the San Francisco mint.
-Assuming a mintage of at least 10 coins and certainly at most 25 or 30,
+the lost cornerstone of the San Francisco mint.
+Assuming a mintage of at least 10 coins and certainly at most

-the date ranks first or second in the Liberty Seated Dollar series, depending on whether the 1866 NO MOTTO
+25 or 30, the date ranks first or second in the Liberty Seated Dollar series, depending on whether the 1866

 |Mintage ||Unknown |